slotrans/whos_hiring/README.md

 (Quick caveat: I made this entirely for myself, it definitely works on my machine, so these instructions are a bit half-assed...)

 This project uses Poetry, and includes an appropriate `pyproject.toml`.
 The declared Python version is 3.9 because that's what I used, but 3.7+ ought to work.
+You will need the SQLite .dll/.so, which is not _always_ included with Python.

 First, get scraped